ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Component costs that consume an object only need to be satisfied once; during the casting phase.
 - Each component has its specific interactions listed in the components section.
 ## Psycast Effects
 - There are five types of psycast effects; immediate, recurring, passive, affliction and delayed.
-All effects will not occur if the psycast has ended
+All effects will not occur if the psycast has ended.
+- Psycast effects that affect creatures affect all creatures, this includes the caster and their allies.
 ### Immediate Effects
 - Immediate effects occur only once, when the psycast enters the cast phase.
 	- For example, [[Cinder]] has only immediate effects.